Lwrnsu/Project3-GradeTracker-BSCS1A/README.md

 <p align="left"> <a href="https://twitter.com//a" target="blank"><img src="https://img.shields.io/twitter/follow//a?logo=twitter&style=for-the-badge" alt="/a" /></a> </p>

-🔭 We're currently working on Student Grade Tracker.
+👨‍💻 We're currently working on Student Grade Tracker.
 A web-based systemdfor efficient management and monitoring of student academic performance.

- 🌱 We are currently doing this project for our major subjects **Computer Programming 2, Information Management**
+💻 We are currently doing this project for our major subjects **Computer Programming 2, Information Management**

- 👯 Overview
+📱Overview

 The Student Grade Tracker is a full-stack web application designed to simplify how teachers and administrators manage student records, subject data, and academic grades.
 It serves as a centralized tool to add, update, delete, and organize student and subject information, while automating the entire grade tracking process.

 💬 Ask us about